VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WAKE_WORD_FEATURE.md

 "Hey Vatsal, what can you do?"
 "OK Vatsal, take a screenshot"
 "Computer, check system information"
-"VATSAL, what time is it?"
+"BOI, what time is it?"
 "Bhiaya, show me the weather"
 ```